 - any time 8 years after the arrest, or

-- pursuant to a stipulation between the D.A. and the petitioner
+- pursuant to a stipulation between the D.A. and you

-People convicted of charges that are no longer crimes can immediately petition the court to seal their records.
-A common example is possession of an ounce or less of marijuana, which used to be illegal but is now legal in many circumstances.
+A common example is possession of 2.5 ounces or less of marijuana, which used to be illegal but is now legal in many circumstances.
 (See Nevada’s “Second Chance Act,” Assembly Bill 192 (2019)).

 Convictions for the following types of Nevada offenses may never get sealed: